movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Concurrent `fsync` calls should wait on and share the same commit rather than starting redundant commits.

-## Preparatory refactors
+## Completed preparatory refactors

-The following changes are useful before enabling writable mounts:
+The following write-path foundations are in place:

 * Completed: decode vnode inode state to host endian and add dirty/transaction fields.